96boards/projects/home_surveillance/part-5/README.md

 1. First instance of the face will get uploaded to AWS S3 bucket
 2. Webcam will track the known face
 3. User will get email notification if the trigger event is set for that particular face as mentioned [here](#26-create-notification-for-blacklisted-faces)
-4. Webcam ouput will get streamed
+4. Webcam ouput will get streamed over the server.
 Go to router's public ip to see the live face tracking and recognition